harsha5200-d/Image_Editor/README.md

 ![PixelForge Banner](banner.png)

 PixelForge is a powerful, browser-based image editing tool designed for simplicity and speed.
-Built with pure JavaScript, it offers a suite of professional filters and presets to transform your photos instantly without the need for heavy software.
+Built with pure JavaScript, it offers a suite of professional filter and presets to transform your photos instantly without the need for heavy software.

 ---